Skip to content

 Any cause of action you may have against LiveArt must be commenced within one (1) year after the cause of action accrues or be permanently barred.

-These Terms, together with any separate written agreement between you and LiveArt governing your use of the Service and any documents incorporated by reference, constitute the entire agreement between you and LiveArt regarding the Service and supersede all prior or contemporaneous communications.
+These Terms, together with any Separate Agreement between you and LiveArt governing your use of the Service and any documents incorporated by reference, constitute the entire agreement between you and LiveArt regarding the Service and supersede all prior or contemporaneous communications.

 LiveArt may modify these Terms at any time.
 Material changes will be communicated by updating the “Last Updated” date at the top of these Terms and, where appropriate, by notice through the Service or by email.
 Your continued use of the Service after changes take effect constitutes acceptance of the revised Terms.
 If you do not agree to the revised Terms, you must stop using the Service.